Language

 - NON_UNICODE

-By specifying the desired output alphabet, some unsupported characters will be converted differently, depending on which character is the most appropriate for the selected language.
+By specifying the desired output alphabet, some unsupported characters might be converted differently, depending on which character is the most appropriate for the selected language.

-Any character that is not recognized by the selected language and not part of the default alphabet, will be replaced by (.).
+Any character that is not recognized by the selected language and is not part of the GSM alphabet, is replaced by a dot (.).

-This example shows how to send a transliterated message by adding one of the supported alphabets in the transliteration parameter:
+The following example shows how to send a transliterated message by adding one of the supported alphabets in the transliteration parameter.

 POST /sms/1/text/advanced HTTP/1.1